Off the derech

-Aggregations of ex-Orthodox individuals may comprise a social movement.
-Reports show the rates of attrition from Orthodox Judaism in the US and the UK to be at 13%-22% between people under 35 years old.
-Similar or bigger trends in leaving religion exist in Islam, the LDS movement, and evangelical Christianity.
+Aggregations of ex-Orthodox individuals may comprise a social movement, though there is no organized effort to convince people to leave, making it more a social phenomenon than a movement.
+Reports show the rates of attrition from Orthodox Judaism in the US and the UK to be at 33%–52%, and US data appears to show a decline when comparing those born between c.
+1990–2002 with those born before 1990.
+Similar trends in leaving religion exist in Islam, the LDS movement, Hinduism, Pentecostal Christianity, Roman Catholicism, and evangelical Christianity.